 Studies have shown that the size of air bubbles can be divided into two ranges: 1) below 0.1 mm (evenly distributed over the sample surface) and 2) from 0.2 to 05 mm (locally distributed).
-Air bubbles above 0.1 mm can be reduced or removed completely as a result of strict compliance with the established technological regime.
+Air bubbles above 0.1 mm can be reduced or removed dense bleaching (delamination between layers) and gradual fading.
+This ultimately leads to damage to the element at a level that prevents its further use.